Galilia/NNP-project/docs/plugins.md

 ## Plugins

-Plugins that were used in project:
-Here are the descriptions of the plugins used in the project:

-Sure!
 Here's a list of plugins used in the project, along with their descriptions and groupings based on their usage:

 **Storybook:**
 - `@storybook/addon-actions`: Allows adding interactivity and actions to Storybook stories.